It’s Final! Maharashtra LA Repealed Casinos Act, 1976

 Maharashtra Joins Wave of State GST Act Amendments

 “The operators or service providers used to find excuses to pay low taxes.
-Online gaming is not a ‘game of skills’ but a ‘game of chance’,” Maharashtra Finance Minister and Deputy CM Ajit Pawar, who had tabled the State GST Amendment Bill, told the Vidhan Sabha.
+Online gaming is not a ‘game of skills’ but a ‘game of chance’.”
+Maharashtra Finance Minister and Deputy CM Ajit Pawar, who had tabled the State GST Amendment Bill, told the Vidhan Sabha.

 “The subcommittee appointed for the same has recommended 28 percent tax.”
-The GST Council has already taken a decision to bring these services under the tax ambit and there was need to bring more clarification on some issues,” Pawar added.
+The GST Council has already taken a decision to bring these services under the tax ambit.
+And there was need to bring more clarification on some issues,” Pawar added.

-As many State Legislative Assemblies are entering their winter sessions, amendments to local GST Acts related to a28% levy over online gaming, casinos, and horse races were recently passed by Uttar PradeshWest Bengal, while Karnataka and Kerala are also moving in that direction.
+As many State Legislative Assemblies are entering their winter sessions.
+Recently Uttar Pradesh and West Bengal passed amendments to local GST acts.
+The amendments relate to a 28% levy over online gaming, casinos and horse races.
+Karnataka and Kerala are also moving in that direction.